The Gil Kushner Memorial Travel Award

 Application and Deadline

-Applicants should submit a copy of their 100-word abstract (paper or poster) along with a written statement not to exceed two, double-spaced pages.
+Applicants must submit a written statement not to exceed two, double-spaced pages.
 The statement should explain how participation in the annual meeting will further the professional goals of the applicant.
 The statement may also include information, which documents the interest of the applicant in the persistence of cultural groups.

-The application (abstract and statement) must be received at the SfAA Office (email to firstname.lastname@example.org) no later than January 15.
-This deadline is firm.
-The results of the competition will be announced in February.
+The deadline for submission is December 20.
+The results of the competition will be announced in January.
 Awardees are required to provide SfAA with a bio, picture, and travel receipts to receive payment.